mattpolzin/github-analysis/README.md

 `github-analysis owner repo1,repo2,repo3 --csv`

 ### Set Date Limit
-You can choose to only analyse events occuring after a certain date.
+You can choose to only analyze events occuring after a certain date (and or before a certain date with `--earlier-than`).

 `github-analysis owner repo --later-than=2018-09-15`